gregjesl/brutezone/README.md

 ```

 ## Motivation
 We needed a simple-to-use, compact library for an alarm clock on an embedded system.
 Brutezone was the result.
+It's called Brutezone because the UTC offsets are calculated for each timezone using brute force (and [NodaTime](https://nodatime.org/))

 ## Credits
 The functions used to translate between `time_t` and `struct tm` were borrowed from [musl](http://www.musl-libc.org/)

+The UTC offset lookup table was derived using the [NodaTime](https://nodatime.org/) library.